wiredimpact/wired-impact-volunteer-management/README.txt

 1. View Volunteer Profiles

 == Changelog ==

+= 1.2 =
+* Adjusted the plugin to allow for full translation including opportunity times and phone numbers.

 = 1.1.1 =
 * Fixed bug where automatic email reminders were not sending to volunteers in some cases.